polarizing/bitly-take-home-app/README.md

 ## Bit.ly Take-Home App

-#### Get Started (cmd.exe or Bash)
+### Get Started (cmd.exe or Bash)

 Please make sure that you have Node installed.
-Navigate to project directory and:
+Navigate to project directory.

 ```bash
 npm start